 In 1928, under the leadership of the famous aircraft designer A.N.
-Tupolev was designed and built the first Soviet torpedo boat ANT-4.
-This was followed by a large series of boats of the G-5 type, the number of which made it possible to create brigades and separate divisions of torpedo boats in the fleets (except for the North).
-On the Black Sea navy Before World War II, there were 2 brigades, a separate division and a detachment of torpedo boats.
+Tupolev designed and built the first Soviet torpedo boat "ANT-4".
+This was followed by a large series of boats of the "G-5" type, the number of which made it possible to create on fleets (except for the Northern) brigades and separate divisions of torpedo boats.
+Before the Great Patriotic War, the Black Sea Fleet had 2 brigades, a separate division and a detachment of torpedo boats.

 The basic documents on the combat use of torpedo boats were the Temporary Combat Regulations of the Red Army 1937 Naval Forces (BU MU 37) and the Manual on the combat activities of torpedo boats (NBTKA).
 They noted the main purpose of the boats: delivering torpedo attacks on warships and enemy transport ships.
 In addition, it was said that torpedo boats could be used for antisubmarine defense of the squadron, support of patrols, smoke screens and the rapid transfer of sabotage and airborne groups.
 On the basis of these provisions, in the course of combat training, the main attention of the personnel was focused on working out shooting at large high-speed warships and ships.
 However, already in the first days of the Great Patriotic War, instead of the expected attacks of the large ships and transports of the enemy, the Black Sea boats had to solve new problems.
 The surface ships of the enemy did not decide on active operations on our communications.
 However, the Soviet torpedo boats, based in Ochakovo and Sevastopol, could not enter the enemy lines of communication between Sulina and Konstanz, since the distance to this area significantly exceeded their tactical radius.